DKhorkov/math-operations-interpreter/README.md

 ## Usage

-To use the Math Operations Interpreter, user must correctly input the variable and the expression assigned to it:
+To use Math Operations Interpreter, user must correctly input the variable and the expression assigned to it:
 - User input must contain a variable, an assignment sign, and an assignment expression;
 - Variable must contain only alphabetic characters.

 #### Getting result
-To get the result of the final expression user must input the "result" variable with final expression:
+To get the total of interpreted expressions user must input the "result" variable with final expression:
 ```text
 >>: result = 2
 result =  2.0